Introduction to Benefits and Limitations of Using Python

 Python is considered easy to learn and run almost anywhere.
 It is useful for a number of applications, including education, data analytics and web development.
 Some of the biggest companies in the world rely on Python extensively, including Instagram and Google.

-Python is also one of the fastest-growing open source programming languages, and is used in mission-critical applications for the largest stock exchange in the world.
+Python is also one of the fastest-growing open-source programming languages and is used in mission-critical applications for the world’s largest stock exchange.
 It also forms the base for various high-end publication websites, runs on several million cell phones and is used across industries such as air traffic control, feature-length movie animation and shipbuilding.

 Let’s start on a positive note and discuss the advantages of this prolific programming language.

 Following are the pros are given below.

 Most Python programmers would agree that Python’s biggest advantage is that it is easy to pick up.
 Ease of use and easy readability is more than just a convenience.
 It can also benefit the users of your program.
 Easy usability helps you think more clearly when you write programs and others who have to enhance or maintain them.

 Experts and beginners can easily understand the code, and you can quickly become productive with this language since it has fewer ‘dialects’ than other popular languages like Perl.
 Since its source code resembles the pseudo-code, it is also simple to learn.
 As soon as you start learning, you can start coding effectively almost immediately.

 Overall, it takes less effort to write a program in Python than it would using other languages like Java or C++.
 This is also rather popular among academia, resulting in a large talent pool.
 It is considered a very productive way of writing code, and some of this comes from its readability and simple syntax.
 Some come from its well-designed and rich inbuilt capabilities and standard library, and the availability of several third-party open source modules and libraries.